slothy-optimizer/slothy/docs/faq.md

 #### Is SLOTHY better than {name your favourite superoptimizer}?

 Most likely, they serve different purposes.
-SLOTHY aims to do one thing, and do it well: Code generation _after_ instruction selection.
+SLOTHY aims to do one thing well: Optimization _after_ instruction selection.
 It is thus independent of and potentially combinable with superoptimizers operating at earlier stages of the code-generation process, notably peephole optimizers such as [souper](https://github.com/google/souper) and [CryptOpt](https://github.com/0xADE1A1DE/CryptOpt).